victordomingos/optimize-images/docs/docs_EN.md

 #### Output configuration

-In order to specify what to output, you can use these optional flags:
+In order to specify what text to output, you can use these optional flags:

 ##### Quiet Mode

-With the `--quiet` flag, you'll not see any output except form error messages and exceptions during the optimization.
+With the `--quiet` flag, you'll not see any output except from error messages and exceptions during the optimization.

 ```
 optimize-images --quiet ./